Developing sustainable strategies for nutrient and pest management on small-acreage strawberry farms

 Figure 1.
 Tissue nitrogen (N; percent), shoot dry weight, N use efficiency (NUE) and leaf chlorophyll in strawberry cultivars grown on compost with N-free vs complete nutrient solution.
 The line shows the 1:1 relationship between strawberry parameters grown on compost vs. complete nutrient solution.
 Points significantly above the line indicate cultivars that are more efficient at obtaining N from compost than from mineral sources.

-(ii) Approach.
-Twenty-nine commercial cultivars were obtained from nurseries (e.g. Nourse Farms, Whately, MA) and propagated according to Rowley (2010).
-Best and worst performers (as controls to test relationship between N uptake and performance in the field) from preliminary trials (Figure 1) were included.
-The most divergent cultivars were planted in high tunnels at the Student Organic Farm and four commercial farms (see below).
-Plug plants were grown with and without compost (Millers Inc, Hyrum UT) in 6” pots with 4 reps and analyzed in a completely randomized design with two treatments (cultivar, with/without compost).
+Twenty commercial cultivars were obtained from nurseries (e.g. Nourse Farms, Whately, MA).
+Eleven cultivars were propagated according to Rowley (2010) and planted in high-tunnels at the USU Student Organic Farm and four commercial farms in the fall of 2022.
+Eleven cultivars were planted directly in high tunnels at the USU Student Organic farm and on three commercial farms in the spring of 2023 and harvested in the spring and fall of that year.
+The trials were replanted in the fall of 2023 and spring of 2024 due to problems associated with extreme cold followed by flooding.
+A total of four commercial farms plus the USU student farm participated in the trials.
+A third greenhouse experiment was conducted in the summer of 23 as follows.
+Plug plants of six cultivars were grown with and without compost (Millers Inc, Hyrum UT) in 6” pots with 4 reps and analyzed in a completely randomized design with two treatments (cultivar, with/without compost).
 Compost treated plants were irrigated with N-free fertilizer, while control plants received regular soluble fertilizer.
 N mineralization was estimated in pots without plants maintained at field capacity with N-free fertilizer.
-All pots were leached four times over the course of the experiment with 300 ml water with leachate collected and analyzed for nitrate and ammonium (Lachat Instruments, Loveland CO).
-Leaf chlorophyll measurements were taken at the start and end of the experiment using a chlorophyll meter (Apogee Instruments, Logan UT).
-Plants were harvested after nine weeks, shoots and crown separated, and wet/dry weight and tissue N recorded.
+All pots were leached twice weekly with 100 ml water with leachate collected and analyzed for nitrate and ammonium (Lachat Instruments, Loveland CO).
+Leaf chlorophyll measurements were taken at the end of the experiment using a chlorophyll meter (Apogee Instruments, Logan UT).
+Plants were harvested after eight weeks, shoots and crown separated, and wet/dry weight and tissue N recorded.
 Amino acid uptake will be measured on eight best and worst performing cultivars on compost according to Reeve et al. (2008).
 Briefly, C14 labelled glycine and N15 labelled nitrate and ammonium are added to soil containing a rooted strawberry plant.
 The surface of the soil is sealed with wax to prevent atmospheric uptake and the plants placed in a vented manifold system.
 Glycine, nitrate, and ammonium uptake are determined after 24 hours.

 Objective 2) Assess how mBCA effectiveness, both singly and in mixtures, varies with strawberry cultivar and compost use.